 CIGNA written brochure for brokers about their long term disability product.

 Dell and Schaefer, a law firm, discussing CIGNA including the LINA settlement in California.

 If you have Multiple Sclerosis or any other disease that forced you to fight for your benefits because companies like CIGNA lied (not hyperbole) to prevent your claim, then you know all about ERISA or the Employment and Retirement Income Security Act of 1974.
 Unfortunately, ERISA has had negative consequences.
 A full explanation, written by an ERISA expert, can be found here.

 But you may not know that the very same federal judges who may hear your case attend these conferences where they help coach insurance companies, plan providers and other attorneys on how to defend against ERISA claims.
 In other words, how to make sure a company like CIGNA doesn’t have to fulfill their contractual obligations and pay your claim.
 From the conference brochure:

-The federal judges are going to going to participate in a moot court?
-That’s rich.
+The federal judges, the ones deciding your cases, are going to going to participate in a moot court to help defend against ERISA claims?
+How does that square with remaining impartial as part of the judges’s code of conduct?
 And our favorite here at the MS Activism Foundation:

 Fidelity Investments, my husband’s former employer, is listed on the last page as being in attendance as well.
 I could not find a name though.
 Last year it was their very own senior counsel, (and Paul’s fellow Boston College alum) Laura Tholen.